Nonagon: Construction

 Although a regular nonagon is not constructible with compass and straightedge (as 9 = 32, which is not a product of distinct Fermat primes), there are very old methods of construction that produce very close approximations.

 It can be also constructed using neusis, or by allowing the use of an angle trisector.

 Symmetry

 The regular enneagon has Dih9 symmetry, order 18.
 There are 2 subgroup dihedral symmetries: Dih3 and Dih1, and 3 cyclic group symmetries: Z9, Z3, and Z1.

 These 6 symmetries can be seen in 6 distinct symmetries on the enneagon.
 John Conway labels these by a letter and group order.
 Full symmetry of the regular form is r18 and no symmetry is labeled a1.
 The dihedral symmetries are divided depending on whether they pass through vertices (d for diagonal) or edges (p for perpendiculars), and i when reflection lines path through both edges and vertices.
 Cyclic symmetries in the middle column are labeled as g for their central gyration orders.

 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g9 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g9 subgroup has no degrees of freedom but can be seen as directed edges.